 After shelving the idea for the original Genesis Temple, I soon discovered there were different ventures where I could continue writing about retro games.
 In the space of a couple of years, in 2003, I took the reins of one of the websites I often collaborated with, becoming editor-in-chief.
 Soon, I would start receiving collaboration proposals from other people interested in writing reviews.
 This is where I, unfortunately, skipped an important step since – overnight – I became editor-in-chief without really ever having one for myself.

 Since it was a website solely dedicated to 16-bit consoles, Sega Genesis/Mega Drive, Super Nintendo, and Neo-Geo – fairly bizarre considering I loved writing for DOS and 8-bit titles – there were indeed many eager to provide reviews and features.
 At its peak, there were five people in staff (including someone who looked after the technicalities of the website), and several others who would send in reviews.
-But I ended up having to reject more reviews than I actually published.
+In the end, I was rejecting more reviews than I was actually publishing.
 As I realized only years later, every one of these people had the same problem as me: they had never been through an editing process.

 I’ll come clean and admit that I was definitely too young to be suited for an editor’s role.
-I didn’t have an overall style idea for the website, I loved the idea of pretending that the staff was all living together in the same house so we would reference obscure bits and events that only we understood.
-But that was a rather childish idea, as a whole I couldn’t really offer constructive criticism.
-Back then I was also struggling with several personal problems and didn’t really have the necessary time and patience to try and find ways of telling someone their reviews were unpublishable, not even for free.
-There were times when I had to rewrite something from scratch and I soon lost my patience.
+I didn’t have an overall style idea for the website, I just knew if someone managed to write a decent review I would gave them a chance.
+I also loved the idea of pretending that the staff was all living together in the same house – again, coming from that well honed Italian magazines’ tradition – so we would constantly reference obscure bits and events that only a couple of us in the staff really understood.
+Beside this rather childish idea, as am editor I wasn’t really able to offer constructive criticism for the reviews and features I was not publishing.
+Back then I was also struggling with several personal problems and didn’t really have the necessary time and patience to try and find ways of telling someone their reviews were quite awful, not even for free.
+There were times when I had to rewrite entire reviews from scratch and I soon lost my patience.

 Let me be clear on one detail: at no point in this narrative of my years as a “critic”, I was ever paid for anything that I published.
 Were you expecting anything different?
 It is something I wanted to address since, as soon as I published an ad looking for reviewers, I started receiving tens of e-mails with CVs attached by people who – quite clearly – were expecting to actually get paid.
 They were definitely right in wanting to receive compensation for their work, don’t get me wrong, but expecting to get paid by a rather amateurish website where no one was even using their true names, but just “nicknames”, is naive at best.
 As soon as I updated the ad to feature the magic words “no-profit website”, the e-mails quickly subsided.

-I also received a couple of proposals for the position of secretary, which is not a position I recall ever being open, honestly.
+I also received a couple of proposals for the position of secretary, which is not one I recall ever being open.
 I didn’t even have money to pay for hosting the website itself – which looking back was a huge mistake – or to buy games for myself, there was no way in heaven I could afford to pay someone to simply write reviews.
 The website was also totally ad-free, as it is currently my blog.

 A professional reviewer approaches

-By 2005, with the retro gaming website in full swing, I also received an offer to collaborate with an IGN-like website doing reviews of current games, along with participating at PR events held by Sony and Nintendo.
+By 2005, with the retro gaming website in full swing, I also received an offer to collaborate with an IGN-like website to contribute reviews of current games, along with participating at PR events held by Sony and Nintendo.
 PR events were pretty fun, even though after the first three, they soon started being repetitive.
-I also wasn’t interested in console gaming back then – that would change soon – so it was like being at a birthday party where you don’t even know who’s having the part.
-At first, writing reviews for modern games was a breath of fresh air, I was still playing my fair share of current games and had no problems slightly tweaking my style.
-It was also of great help to my style since I used everything I had learned up until that point (which were almost ten years, already) and applied them in trying to write a review that could be useful for someone.
+I also wasn’t interested in console gaming back then – that would change soon – so it was like being at a birthday party where you don’t know anyone, not even the person being celebrated.
+At first, writing reviews for modern titles was a breath of fresh air, I was still playing my fair share of current games and had no problems slightly tweaking my style from the retro games.
+It was also of great help to my style since I used everything I had learned up until that point (almost ten years, already) and applied them in trying to write a review that was being read by a much bigger audience.

-After a couple of pretty smooth reviews, for PC games which came complete with instructions and case, I started getting promo DVDs that wouldn’t run or barely functioned to begin with.
-When I mentioned the problem to my editor (again, not that he would ever interact with me beyond sending me stuff) and told him that it was impossible to review something that just plain didn’t work, he said I should just make up something by reading other people’s takes, which really got on my nerves.
-But I shrugged and complied.
-This is also probably why I have no memories about the games I reviewed back then.
-If you told me I had reviewed City Life Deluxe, I would have denied it, even reading it now I struggle to recognize that I actually wrote it.
+After a couple of pretty smooth reviews, for PC games which were delivered complete with instructions and case, I started getting promo DVDs that wouldn’t run or barely functioned to begin with.
+When I mentioned the problem to my editor (again, not that he would ever interact with me to discuss my style or improve my writing) and told him that it was impossible to review something that just plain didn’t work, he said I should just make up something by reading other people’s takes.
+This really got on my nerves, but I shrugged and complied, mostly because they weren’t games I really cared about.
+This is also probably why I have no memories about most of the games I reviewed back then.
+If you told me that, at one point, I have actually reviewed City Life Deluxe, I would have probably denied it (probably still would); even reading it now, I struggle to recognize it as one of my reviews.

-After three times in a row, I decided there wasn’t going to be a fourth and just stopped e-mailing him.
-It was no big loss since, again, no one was getting paid for the work anyway.
-Funnily enough, the website has no archive that I could find and the old reviews aren’t even online anymore, for some reason.
-In the end, what I learned was that I wasn’t going to sacrifice my style and overall ethics to review titles that no one really cared about.
-I realize it wasn’t possible to branch out into gaming reviews, nor expecting that to actually become a job, so I should just give up on that front and, instead, focus on the music reviews.
-They were showing no signs of slowing down and, in the end, I soon decided to write for another webzine at the same time.
+After three times in a row of this rather dishonest work (which – again – was still free), I decided there wasn’t going to be a fourth and just stopped e-mailing him.
+It was no big loss since reviewers were just cannon fodder and could easily be replaced.
+In the end, what I learned was that I wasn’t going to sacrifice my style and overall ethics to review titles that no one really cared about, not even me in the first place.
+I realized it wasn’t possible to branch out into gaming reviews, nor expecting that to actually become a job, so I should just give up on that front and, instead, focus on the music reviews.
+They were showing no signs of slowing down and, in the end, I soon decided to use that experience to also write for another music webzine at the same time.

 The graphics is really good, and it is supersmooth!
 Sprites are good, backgrounds not; anyway nothing to complain about.